RIOxOP/OptiFit/README.md

 2. **Click "Analyze Food"** to get instant nutritional analysis
 3. **Review results** including calories, health rating, and nutritional insights

+### AI Coach Bot
+1. **Click "Chat with AI Coach"** on the homepage to access the chat interface
+2. **Use quick prompt buttons** for common questions about workouts, nutrition, and recovery
+3. **Type custom questions** in the chat input for personalized advice
+4. **Use voice input** with microphone button (supports Hindi, English, and Indian English)
+5. **Get multilingual responses** in the same language as your question
+6. **Get concise, formatted responses** with bullet points and proper alignment
+7. **Real-time responses** with conversation memory for contextual follow-ups

+### Multilingual Support
+- **Hindi Voice Input**: Click microphone button and speak in Hindi
+- **English Voice Input**: Switch to English for voice commands
+- **Indian English**: Optimized for Indian English pronunciation
+- **Automatic Language Detection**: AI responds in the same language as your question
+- **Hindi Quick Prompts**: Pre-built Hindi questions for common fitness queries

 ### Understanding Results
 - **BMI Categories**: Underweight (<18.5), Normal (18.5-24.9), Overweight (25-29.9), Obese (≥30)
 - **BMR**: Basal Metabolic Rate - calories burned at rest